 The Vancouver Fringe Festival is a performing arts festival.
 It takes place at theatres and other venues on Granville Island and around Vancouver in September.

-The Vancouver Fringe Theatre Festival
+The Vancouver Fringe Theatre Festival in 2025

 The Vancouver Fringe Festival is a multi-day event showcasing a wide range of theatrical works.
 It’s hosted by the Vancouver Fringe Theatre Society which is a non-profit charitable organization.
 The organization’s mission is to produce “Theatre for Everyone.”